Small cycles, generalized prisms and Hamiltonian cycles in the Bubble-sort graph: Characterization of small cycles

-To calculate the number $N_{C_{6}}(n)$ of the forms~\eqref{eq.c6_3}-\eqref{eq.c6_6}, we note that for $n=6$ there is only one way to select three independent transpositions, thus $N_{C_{6}}(6)=1$.
-For $n\geqslant 7$, the following recurrence relation holds
+One may see from the Figure~\ref{fig.pathsC6threeshifted} that paths form a subgraph of a 3-cube.
+Therefore any permutation of indices $i,j,k$ leaves us inside the same subgraph and in order to calculate the number of distinct forms $N(6)$ given by each of \eqref{eq.c6_3}-\eqref{eq.c6_6} it is only necessary to calculate the number of possible ordered triples $(i,j,k)$, such that $i \leqslant j-2 \leqslant k-4$.
+We note that for $n=6$ there is only one way to select three independent transpositions, thus $N(6)=1$.
+Increasing $n$ by one produces extra triples only by fixing the $k=n-1$, which is $\sum\limits_{j=3}^{n-3}\sum\limits_{i=1}^{j-2}1 = (n-4)(n-5)/2$, hence the following relation holds for $n\geqslant 7$:

-From this relation, we immediately have the number $N_{C_{6}}(n)=\frac{(n-3)(n-4)(n-5)}{6}$ of forms given by each form.
-The form \eqref{eq.c6_3} describes three distinct cycles, the rest describe six distinct cycles passing through a given vertex, in total giving $\frac{(n-3)(n-4)(n-5)}{2}$ and $(n-3)(n-4)(n-5)$ distinct cycles, correspondingly.
+From this relation, we immediately have the number $N(n) \\ =\frac{(n-3)(n-4)(n-5)}{6}$.
+Due to symmetries, each of the four forms~\eqref{eq.c6_3}-\eqref{eq.c6_6} describes three distinct cycles passing through a given vertex, all in total giving a contribution of $2(n-3)(n-4)(n-5)$ distinct cycles.